SocietyForArtisticResearch/rc-pandoc-help/06-collaboration.md

 * __Using the note tool__ Notes are the RC equivalent of yellow paper notes.
 	You can simply drag one from the toolbar onto the exposition workspace.
 See also the note tool help.
+The note tool currently is not supported in block style pages.

 * __Send collaboration message__ You can send a direct text message to your collaborator using the *Send collaboration message* found